derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

 Spectral Rendering
 ------------------
-Mitsuba must be compiled in the spectral mode with the number of spectral bins set to 4 or more.
+For full radiometrically accurate rendering, Mitsuba must be compiled in the spectral mode with the number of spectral bins set to 4 or more.
 The optimal number of bins depends on numerous factors, such as
 - If Mitsuba is to be run in parallel mode across a number of network compute resources
 - The complexity of the scenes to be rendered
 - The number of spectral bins that are actually required for the problem at hand